When and where are 4-H club meetings?

 Each 4-H Club has its own meeting date and location.
-With over 20 4-H Clubs to choose from in Waukesha County, you should be able to find a location and meeting day that fits into your schedule.
+With 16 4-H Clubs to choose from in Waukesha County, you should be able to find a location and meeting day that fits into your schedule.

 There are usually five general things that might happen at a 4-H club meeting: Conduct business meetings, recreation or social activities, project work, community service work, and special interest programs.
 Sometimes the whole meeting is devoted to one thing.
 Sometimes they have a short business meeting, work on their projects for a while, and then have recreation.